-It is clear therefore that an orientation dependent C.C.C.H effect is necessary to reproduce the observed proton chemical shifts in hydrocarbons but the central question is whether this is due to the C-C bond anisotropy or is simply an electronic effect.
-This becomes even more relevant when it is realised that the experimental and theoretical basis for the C-C anisotropy term as it is currently presented is open to question.
-Eqn 1 assumes axial symmetry along the C-C bond and the measured anisotropy in ethane which of course has a three-fold axis of symmetry agrees with this11.
-But C-C bonds in organic compounds do not in general possess axial symmetry.

-Thus there is no good reason to assume this symmetry in the calculations.
-Apsimon et al14 using a more complex equation involving two axes of anisotropy did not achieve any better results and in addition it has been stated that for these dipolar equations to be valid the distances involved must be several times the bond lengths11.
-This would invalidate all explanations involving the C{β} - C{γ} bonds.
+It is clear, therefore, that an orientation-dependent $\mathbf{C} \cdot \mathbf{C} \cdot \mathbf{C} \cdot \mathbf{H}$ effect is necessary to reproduce the observed proton chemical shifts in hydrocarbons but the central question is whether this is due to the C-C bond anisotropy or is simply an electronic effect.
+This becomes even more relevant when it is realized that the experimental and theoretical basis for the C-C anisotropy term as it is currently presented is open to question.
+Equation (1) assumes axial symmetry along the C-C bond and the measured anisotropy in ethane which, of course, has a threefold axis of symmetry agrees with this.11 However, C-C bonds in organic compounds do not in general possess axial symmetry (e.g. the diamond structure cannot be magnetically anisotropic by symmetry).
+Hence there is no good reason to assume this symmetry in the calculations.
+Apsimon et al.14 using a more complex equation involving two axes of anisotropy, did not achieve any better results and in addition it has been stated that for these dipolar equations to be valid the distances involved must be several times the bond lengths.11 This would invalidate all explanations involving the C{β} - C{γ} bonds.

-Thus it seemed of some interest to determine whether the proton chemical shifts in the large hydrocarbon data set now available could be reproduced without involving C-C anisotropy and whether this would give better agreement than previously.
-We wish to examine this question in detail here and we shall show that the use of a simple orientation dependent carbon γ effect, when parametrised, gives in general better agreement than the CHARGE4 scheme over this wide range of hydrocarbons.
+It therefore seemed of interest to determine whether the proton chemical shifts in the large hydrocarbon data set now available could be reproduced without involving C-C anisotropy and whether this would give better agreement than previously.
+We examine this question in detail here and we shall show that the use of a simple orientation-dependent carbon γ effect, when parameterized, gives in general better agreement than the CHARGE4 scheme over this wide range of hydrocarbons.
 The significance of this result will be discussed in the context of present theories of proton chemical shifts.